jonburdon/boutique_ado_v1/README.md

 - Get event type from Stripe eg succeeded failed
 - Look up it's type in dictionary

+Add wh secret in settings.py
+In Stripe Developers -> Add endpoint, receive all.
+Copy signing secret

+NB for webhooks to connect they must be exported to the environment using `export STRIPE_WH_SECRET=thesecretkeygoeshere` - best to also save in Github Settings

-* In Stripe - Developers -> Webhooks -> Send test webhook
+* In Stripe - Developers -> Webhooks -> check test and then test webhooks.
+The messaeges in Webhook handler should be displayed conditionally according to the webhook sent.
+Try testing by using a different message for failed.

 ## Useful Documentation: